smheidrich/non-go-terraform-provider-assessment/README.md

 own console logs.
 Note that the output is *very* verbose, so this only makes sense to use for difficult, lower-level gRPC issues.

+## Issues that may occur

+- If Terraform Core crashes while the provider is running, it may leave the provider running, which will lead to hard-to-debug issues caused by it still listening on its port.
+Weirdly, the gRPC listener set up by the next launch doesn't fail due to "port already in use" as one would expect.
+I have no idea how exactly that can happen, but killing the orphaned provider processes fixed it.

 ## Miscellaneous resources

 TODO incorporate these into text / footnotes